 I also compose for multimedia under my own name.

-- I composed for 2 short films, featured by The Globe for their Earth Day event in 2021.
-Visit their blog for more info and watch Bound & Queen Mab to hear my score;
+- Score & sound design for 2 short films, featured by The Globe for their Earth Day event in 2021;

 - I have a library of tracks available on Pond5 for commercial purposes.

 I have a wealth of experience as an independent music journalist, having written reviews, blogs and conducted regular interviews for the last 8 years.

 In 2009 I founded Stabbed Panda Productions initially as a live events group.
 This grew to create educational resources for musicians, and act as a platform from which local artists could promote their material.
 I continued to write for the Stabbed Panda blog as it grew to become a well respected platform.
 Today it is known for the monthly Sexy Singles In Our Area blog and the Listen To This YouTube series hosted by Jay Plent, both of which shine a light on independent music talent.

 Through Pro Tips and my comedy podcast, The Conversation Hat, I have conducted interviews with many musicians including Professor Elemental, Felix Martin, 12Tone, John Wheeler of Hayseed Dixie; as well as with comedians and online content creators including Ashens, Tez Ilyas, Steve McNeil and Tony Law.